Matyxus/UTC_Framework/README.md

 scenarios for both Dublin and Luxembourg are generated in each folder, which denotes the timeout of the planner.
-All these folders have results in terms of spreadsheet, that compares them to the base version (not routed) and zip file that has the new routed [scenarios](#scenario), those can be put inside the [scenarios](./utc/data/scenarios) folder and directly launched with SUMO.
+All these folders have results in terms of spreadsheet, that compares them to the base version (not routed) and zip file that has the new routed [scenarios](#scenario), those can be put inside the [scenarios](./utc/data/scenarios) folder (where the "base" non-routed scenarios are located) and directly launched with SUMO.
 They also contain configuration file (JSON) that can be used to reproduce the results, for more information refer to [routing](./utc/src/routing) where planning of scenarios is explained more in detail.